vasilescur/JARchat/README.md

 #### Connection Handshake and Key Exchange (Radu)

-- [ ] Program generates keypair when started
+- [x] Program generates keypair when started
 - [x] Connection between two running instances of the program
 - [x] Public key exchange/save when connected
-  - Currently exchanging dummy data as placeholder for public keys
-- [ ] Cleanly exits in the event of a dropped connection
+- [x] Cleanly exits in the event of a dropped connection

 #### Sending and Receiving Messages With Encryption (James)

-- [ ] Software can encrypt and send messages over the network connection
+- [x] Software can encrypt and send messages over the network connection
-- [ ] Software listens for incoming messages and decrypts them
+- [x] Software listens for incoming messages and decrypts them
-- [ ] Concurrency -- can send and receive messages at the same time
+- [x] Concurrency -- can send and receive messages at the same time

 #### Frontend - Terminal-based Conversation View (Adam)

 - [x] When starting the app, users can pick `server` or `client`
 - [ ] Server: Program prompts for, parses, and uses a user-specified port
 - [ ] Client: Program prompts for, parses, and uses a user-specified IP address and port
-- [ ] Terminal displays a scrolling view of (decrypted) incoming messages as they arrive
+- [x] Terminal displays a scrolling view of (decrypted) incoming messages as they arrive
-- [ ] Program offers a prompt where users can type in messages
+- [x] Program offers a prompt where users can type in messages

 #### Address Book (Adam)